walmartlabs/concord-website/docs/plugins/jiraUpdated.md

 [adding a comment](#add-comment) or [transitioning](#transition) an issue.
 - `transitionId` - identifier to use for the transition
 - `transitionComment` - comment to add to the transition
+- `componentId` - identifier to use for the deletion of component

 Following is an example showing the common parameters.
 <a name="createIssue"/>